JNRowe/river-configs/sections/floating_support.rst

 .. note::

     We declare a full mode here to make large scale changes to windows easier to accomplish.
-For quick changes all the modifiers aren’t a problem, but big changes are easier in the dedicated mode.
+For quick changes all the modifiers aren't a problem, but big changes are easier in the dedicated mode.

 Basic movement bindings::